 Argentina is the second largest economy in Latin America after Brazil.
 The key role is played by the agricultural and food industries.
 Both areas are extremely export-oriented.
 Other important segments include the automotive industry, petroleum refineries and the chemical industry.
 Many companies have their headquarters in the Buenos Aires metropolitan area.
 The city is also Argentina's most important seaport and the country's commercial center.
 The natural gas pipelines coming from Patagonia end in the metropolis.
 Buenos Aires is also a banking center and location for multinational companies.

 The city has an international and a national airport as well as a well-developed motorway network.
 There are three ferry connections to Uruguay.
 The railway network, on the other hand, is poorly developed.
 Long-distance transport is mainly carried out by buses.

 Buenos Aires - Education, Science and the Arts

-Argentina has state schools and universities that are free of charge.
-The Universidad de Buenos Aires was founded in 1821.
-Over 300.000 students are enrolled at the second largest university in Latin America.
+Argentina operates tuition-free state schools and universities.
+The University of Buenos Aires was founded in 1821.
+More than 300.000 students are enrolled at Latin America's second largest university.
 Other educational institutions include the National College of Fine Arts, the National Conservatory of Music and the National Technological University.
-In 1992 the Universidad Nacional de San Martín was established as a reform university.
+In 1992, the Universidad Nacional de San Martín was established as a reform university.

 The “Capital of Tango” hosts high-level cultural festivals.
-The Teatro Colón is one of the most prestigious opera houses in the world.
-There is also a diverse landscape of museums and various cultural centers.
+The Teatro Colón is one of the most respected opera houses in the world.
+There is also a diverse museum landscape and various cultural centers.

 CCK - Centro Cultural Kirchner

-Those visitors who start their cruise from Argentina's capital or who end it there and who have some time for the many sights can consider themselves lucky.
-You can read more about this in our article: Buenos Aires sightseeing.
+Cruise ships with destinations Cape Horn, Ushuaia or Antarctica often make a stopover in Buenos Aires.
+The stays are often only of short duration.
+Those visitors who start or end their cruise from Argentina's capital and who have some time for the many sights can count themselves lucky.
+You can read more about it in our article: Buenos Aires sightseeing.